Staslios/federated-next-monorepo/README.md

 8. Yes, `_document.js` is needed.

 ## Roadmap
-- Docker build with federated modules - WIP
+- ~~Docker build with federated modules~~
-- Docker multi-stage build
+- Docker multi-stage build - WIP
-- Docker volumes for `node_modules` - WIP
+~~- Docker volumes for `node_modules` - WIP~~
+  - Since the idea is to have each process a standalone process a shared node_modules would bring the opposite result
 - Next standalone build